 What are your plans for the future?

-I plan to enroll at Brunel University for my Bachelor of Civil Engineering final year in September 2019.
+I plan to enrol at Brunel University for my Bachelor of Civil Engineering final year in September 2019.
 I am aiming for a first class honours degree.
 Upon graduation, I plan to proceed and study M. Eng in Civil Engineering with a major in Sustainability in the academic year 2020.
 In the short run leading up to returning to study, I am intent on accumulating a breadth of contracting experience with Readie Construction.
 To complement the experience, I also plan to get design expertise by arranging work attachment with a Civil Engineering Consultancy.
 From 2021 onwards, upon successful completion of my M. Eng and graduation, I aim to progress professionally towards Chartered Civil Engineer status.

 What advice would you give to other young people?